isomerpages/pmo-nccs/media/speeches/_posts/2012-12-04-singapores-national-statement-delivered-by-deputy-prime-minister-coordinating-minister-for-national-security-minister-for-home-affairs.md

 Mr President,

-I would like to begin by congratulating you on your election as the President of this Conference.
+1.would like to begin by congratulating you on your election as the President of this Conference.
 I thank you for the warm hospitality and excellent arrangements at this Conference.
 We assure you of our support to make this Conference a success.

 **Way forward**